 The secret here is to make challenging but realistic plans.
 If you plan too little in your online daily planner, you might waste the rest of the day.
 If you plan too much, you get overwhelmed and just drop it.
 So try to have an optimal workload scheduled and then grind until you’re done.

 Bonus tip: set time limits for the tasks.
+You can do it in your free task maker – there will be a time setting with notifications.
 When you have a strict time limit for the day, you are less likely to waste time waiting for the muse to come, as you know that once this hour is done, you’ll have to move on to the next thing on the to do list.